 If substituting with meats, prepare the dish the same way as if you were using ground beef.

-What Can I Serve This Korean Inspired Beef Bowl With?
+What Can I Serve With Korean Inspired Beef Bowls?

 This dish gives you a lot of options!
 I personally love serving this dish with a side of white rice and Kimchi.
 That’s my personal favorite.

 You can also serve it with a fried egg on top with a runny yolk.
-For a lighter option, serve it with seaweed salad or an extra handful of chopped green onions, or my favorite Korean cucumber salad (Oi Muchim).
+For a lighter option, serve it with seaweed salad, extra handful of chopped green onions, or my favorite Korean cucumber salad (Oi Muchim).

 Heartier sides you can pair Korean Beef Bowl with includes dumplings or potstickers, fried rice, Chow Mein, or green onion pancakes.